 Even worse is when you have chosen the hotel based on the Free Wifi promise, you check in and the WiFi times out or fails to load even the most basic web pages.
 If I’m paying for an expensive hotel room I don’t want to have to pay $20 or €10 for WiFi.

 Free WiFi is something I now look for in a hotel, if it’s not free I won’t stay.

 You come back after a day out and fell like a cup of tea for 2 only to find that you have to call reception to get more tiny UHT milk packets delivered to your room.
 Even worse is when no tea/coffee facilities are provided.

-There is nothing worse than seeing evidence of the last visitor in your room, like a sweet wrapper under a chair etc. Once in Australia there was visible evidence in my hotel that the pillows had not been changed.
-In that room the evidence pointed to the previous visitor having a bad cold! (we swiftly left that hotel)
+There is nothing worse than seeing evidence of the last visitor in your room, like a sweet wrapper under a chair etc. Once in Australia, there was visible evidence in my hotel that the pillows had not been changed.
+In that room, the evidence pointed to the previous visitor having a bad cold … at least I hope that’s what it was! (we swiftly left that hotel)

 Housekeeping ignoring ‘Do Not Disturb’ signs

 If you are in need of some rest and just don’t want to be disturbed, you hang the little do not disturb sign outside the door… some time later you get a knock or a “Hello, House Keeping” – Why?
 It’s on the door ….
 Do Not Disturb!